Get a customized plan, weekly lessons, and direct, daily coaching from Erin and Jake so you always know exactly what to do. No matter where you live.

 We'll handle the logistics.
 You handle the fun part.

 It’s easy for pet owners to get so bogged down in the minutiae and analysis-paralysis of dog training that they can’t even enjoy their dog.
-If you’re the one in charge of everything, you might experience things like:

-The only thing we can’t do is train your dog for you - but that’s a good thing
+The only thing we can’t do is train your dog for you (but that’s a good thing)

 Since you’ll be the one implementing the plan, your dog will learn to listen to you right from the start.